 For routine operations, simulations from the Weather Research and Forecasting (WRF) model are available that have been driven using a range of forcings.
 This selection of forcings forms an ensemble that increases the likelihood of obtaining realistic LES simulations.

-More complete details about the LES configuration and data included in the bundles are available in the associated LASSO technical documentation.
+More complete details about the LES configuration and data included in the bundles are available in the Description of the LASSO Data Bundles Product.

 The simulations within LASSO represent the typical behavior expected from LES using best practice configurations and are valid for use in various research applications.
 We recommend users contact the LASSO team to ensure the details of the simulations are understood and that the simulations are used appropriately for a given application.